The views expressed by the host on this program make more sense than anything anybody else says.

 And by the way, Joe Biden is not finished.

-Get this middle class Joe Biden just said that the state of the economy is a depression for millions and millions of Americans.
+Middle-class Joe Biden just said that the state of the economy is a depression for millions and millions of Americans.

 This is Obama's vice president.

-Joe middle class Biden is out there telling people that this is a depression.
+Joe middle-class Biden is out there telling people that this is a depression.

 Do you think Obama likes hearing that?